Polynomials with many rational preperiodic points: Introduction

 \subsection{Acknowledgements}

-We thank Laura DeMarco for a helpful correspondence which prompted this work and the University of Chicago Research Computing Center for access to their computational resources.
+We thank Laura DeMarco for a helpful correspondence which prompted this work.
 We thank Hang Fu for pointing out that \eqref{eqn fu_stoll} follows from \cite[Thm.
 3]{FT}.
-We also thank Joseph Silverman for several helpful comments on an earlier draft, as well as for suggesting that we include the discussion and question immediately following Theorem~\ref{thm main intro}.
+We thank Joseph Silverman for several helpful comments on an earlier draft, as well as for suggesting that we include the discussion and question immediately following Corollary~\ref{cor lower bounds}.
+We thank Yan Sheng Ang for bringing the article \cite{cohen} to our attention.
+And we thank the University of Chicago Research Computing Center for access to their high performance computing cluster.
 John Doyle was partially supported by NSF grant DMS-2112697.
 Trevor Hyde was partially supported by the NSF Postdoctoral Research Fellowship DMS-2002176 and the Jump Trading Mathlab Research Fund.